 34. What is CEP in Regulatory Affairs?

-Ans- CEP stands for The Certification of Suitability.
+Ans- CEP stands for the Certification of Suitability.
 It is a certificate that certifies compliance of the active pharmaceutical ingredients (API) or pharmaceutical ingredients with the rules laid down in the monograph of the European Pharmacopoeia (EP).

 35. What are some skills that you believe are important for a Regulatory Affairs professional?

-Ans- Some skills that are important for regulatory Affairs professionals are:
+Ans- Some skills that are important for Regulatory Affairs professionals are:

-- Strong organizational and time management skills.
+- Strong organisational and time management skills.

 - Proficiency in relevant software and databases.